mimblewimble/grin-docker/build.md

 docker-compose up
 ```

-This will start networks, containers using the images, and log everything to the consolw
+This will start networks, containers using the images, and log everything to the console.

 To run detached:
 ```